Tiny Legs Tim: Biography

 In 2015, with his help and advice, Tim's good friends Marie Follebout and Jelle de Boevé became owners and founders of the blues and roots concert club Missy Sippy in Klein Turkije, where Tim became their house musician.
 He performed there numerous times and curated the blues jams.
 In addition, he and the club sought alternative music styles such as funk, americana, jazz, country, rock and roll, burlesque and soul to give more young musicians a chance.
 Until his death, Tim organized around thirty concerts for the Missy Sippy Blues & Roots Festival, each time during the ten days of Gentse Feesten in July.
 On the occasion of the club's fifth anniversary, Tim released an album called Missy Sippy All Stars Volume 1 in March 2020 that was recorded with 20-some promising musicians.

 To find inspiration in the blues, Tim traveled to Louisiana in the United States in 2017, mainly to New Orleans.
 African music like Maliblues and Tuareg blues also inspired him by means of their rhythmic feel, with lots of percussion.

 Tim performed mostly solo with his so-called One Man Blues Band in clubs and on festivals throughout Europe.
 He was supporting act of Peter Doherty, John Mayall, The North Mississippi Allstars, Graham Parker, Bombino and Ian Siegal.
 He had a name of having a strong live reputation.

 Tim released all his records independently to maintain complete control over his own musical identity.
 Thus, he enjoyed making solo records with just him as singer and musician.
 In 2015, with his third record Stepping Up, Tim started a real record label called Sing My Title.
 His label releases albums from Flemish blues and roots musicians such as Kaai Man from Temse, Paul Couter, Steven Troch from Mechelen, Little Jimmy and the band A Murder in Mississippi.

-Exactly a year after his death Tim got a posthumous tribute with the release of his single "Death Bells Ringing" on 25 May 2023 and further more on his birthday 28 November the release of the album Sing My Title with fifteen new and unreleased songs, followed by the memorial-concert "Sing My Title: Friends & Artists celebrating Tiny Legs Tim" in Ghent.
+Exactly a year after his death Tim got a posthumous tribute with the release of his single "Death Bells Ringing" on 25 May 2023 and furthermore on his birthday 28 November the release of the album Sing My Title with fifteen new and unreleased songs, followed by the memorial-concert "Sing My Title: Friends & Artists celebrating Tiny Legs Tim" in Ghent.